zdravkov/kendo-docs/api/web/color.md

 - `toDisplay()` - to some notation that the current browser is able to display.
 - `equals(other)` - return `true` if `this` is the same color as `other`.
 - `clone()` - clones the color; returns a new object which represents the same color.

+## Events

+### select

+Fires as a new color is displayed in the drop-down picker.
+This is not necessarily the "final" value; for example this event triggers when the sliders in the HSV selector are dragged, but then pressing ESC would cancel the selection and the color will revert to the original value.

+### change

+Fires when a color was selected, either by clicking on it (in the simple picker), by clicking ENTER or by pressing "Apply" in the HSV picker.